 Yasaka Mark V is arguably the most popular table tennis rubbers in the world.
-Over 20 years that Mark V has been shining as a solid rubber in world-class championships with its dynamic spin and speed capability.
+Over 20 years, Mark V has been shining as a solid rubber in world-class championships with its dynamic spin and speed capability.

-The great adhesive surface of MARK V rubber makes the rubber to be able to generate a lot of spins.
-This is especially loved by players who love to play with spinny shot.
+The great adhesive surface of MARK V rubber makes the rubber generate a lot of spins.

-Thanks to the newly developed micro-adhesive surface, coupled with the ability to increase the elasticity and spin (DATSYSTEM), which fully enhance the spin ability and power stability of the rubber.
+Thanks to the newly developed micro-adhesive surface, coupled with the ability to increase the elasticity and spin (DATSYSTEM), it fully enhances the rubber’s spin ability and power stability.

-Even though it is not the best in speed nor spin, it offers you a very great balance between fine speed, great spin, and fantastic control.
+Even though it is not the best in speed nor spin, it offers you a very outstanding balance between fine speed, great spin, and fantastic control.

-In addition, it is ultimately a forgiving rubber so this rubber still allows you to return a fine ball even with imperfect technique or stroke.
-This is very helpful for intermediate, or even high-level players to perform loop, backspin, and block.
-This Mark V is a very consistent and durable rubber which can last for many years.
+Besides, it is ultimately a forgiving rubber, so this rubber still allows you to return a fine ball even with poor technique or stroke.
+It is beneficial for intermediate or even high-level players to perform loop, backspin, and block.
+This Mark V is a very consistent and durable rubber that can last for many years.

 Yasaka Mark V Performance